mearlboro/mearlboro.github.io/_posts/2019-02-20-hascell-episode-1.md

 ![rule30-terminal-output](/assets/img/posts/hascell/rule30-terminal.png)

 Huh? you're not impressed?
 Fine.
 Then have a look at the mathematics again.
 No?
 Have a look at the code again.
 It's basically 30 lines excluding comments and imports, and it's not even the best Haskell can be.
 Still not impressed?
 Then have a look at this shell, _Conus Textile_.
 Just.
-Fucking.
 Look at it.
 This is called _beauty_.
 Inhale and say it, after me: _beauuutiful_.

 ![conus-textile](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/Textile_cone.JPG/1200px-Textile_cone.JPG)
 <br/>